 4. Knit Set in Neutral Colors (Controlled Comfort)

-Matching knit sets look effortless — but only if chosen correctly.
+Matching knit sets look effortless — but only when the quality and structure are right.

 Best colors: cream, taupe, soft grey.

-Common mistake: thin knitwear that loses shape quickly.
+Common mistake: thin knitwear that quickly loses shape.

-Stylist note: Dense knit always looks more premium than soft, loose fabric.
+Stylist note: Dense knit always looks more premium and holds the silhouette better.

 5. Midi Dress + Minimal Accessories (Quiet Elegance)

-A simple midi dress works when nothing distracts from the silhouette.
+A midi dress becomes powerful when nothing distracts from its shape.

 Example: